Skip to product information

 • 15.7 cm x 13 cm.

-His Royal Highness the Duke of Parma and Placentia, my dear Cousin and Brother.
+His Royal Highness the Duke of Parma and Piacenza, my good cousin and brother.

-Despite losing his throne and having his father murdered when he was only six years old, the Duke lived a comfortable life, residing in the family's various Austrian and Italian properties.
-He even inherited Chambord Castle in 1883 from his uncle Henry, the most renowned and visited castle in France after the Palace of Versailles.
+Despite losing the throne and the assassination of his father when he was only six years old, the Duke lived a comfortable life, residing in the family's various Austrian and Italian properties.
+He even inherited Chambord Castle in 1883 from his uncle Henri, the most renowned and visited castle in France after the Palace of Versailles.

 This fortune also allowed him to attract the attention of European princesses.
 He married a cousin, Maria Pia, daughter of King Ferdinand II of the Two Sicilies and Archduchess Maria Theresa of Austria.
-They had twelve children, half of whom had intellectual disabilities, a consequence of consanguinity.
-After the death of Maria Pia, Robert married a second time to Maria Antonia of Portugal, daughter of the deposed King Miguel I of Portugal.
-Twelve more children were born from this union!
+They had twelve children, half of whom had intellectual disabilities as a consequence of consanguinity.
+After Maria Pia's death, Robert married a second time, to Maria Antonia of Portugal, daughter of the deposed King Michael I of Portugal.
+From this union, another twelve children were born!

 But what was his relationship with Dom Pedro II?
 To simplify, the Duke was a son-in-law of Ferdinand II of the Two Sicilies, who was both a cousin of Dom Pedro II (through their mothers) and his brother-in-law through Empress Teresa Cristina, Ferdinand's sister and Dom Pedro II's wife.

-Besides this recipient with an unusual destiny, I found it interesting that this envelope, found in France, had its imperial wax seal intact, even though the letter was opened from the top.
-It is unknown where the letter ended up, nor its contents.
-It was probably a congratulatory message for the birth of a child (24 opportunities!), Christmas, or similar events that helped maintain the connection despite the distance.
-These details and, of course, the Emperor's handwritten signature, will enthrall the growing number of collectors interested in the Brazilian royal family.
+Besides this recipient with an unusual destination, I found this envelope found in France interesting because of the intact imperial wax seal, since the letter was opened from the top.
+It's unknown where the letter ended up, nor its contents.
+Probably congratulations on the birth of a child (24 times!), Christmas, or those kinds of events that helped maintain the bond despite the distance.
+These details and, of course, the Emperor's handwriting, will excite the growing number of collectors interested in the Brazilian royal family.

 View full details